 (1) Use tools such as the Inventory of Carbon & Energy from the University of Bath here or the NIST BEES software, which have estimates of the energy requirements and CO2 emissions associated with using different materials, to roughly assess the greenhouse gas emissions associated with constructing a building or piece of infrastructure of your choice.
 What are some ways for the environmental impacts associated with this construction to be reduced?

 (2) What makes industrial ecology "ecological"?
 Describe or analyze examples for how your field or area of interest can adopt industrial ecology principles.
-If possible, give some quantitative estimates of the potential reduction in resource extraction or pollution.
+If possible, give some quantitative estimates of the potential reduction in resource extraction or pollution, as quantified, for example, by ecological footprint.

-(1) List five steps that, in your view, have the potential to significantly help in mitigating and/or adapting to global warming (and/or other major disruptions to Earth's climate and biosphere), and briefly explain why each is a good idea.
+(1) List five steps (government policies or individual actions) that, in your view, have the potential to significantly help in mitigating and/or adapting to global warming (and/or other major disruptions to Earth's climate and biosphere), and briefly explain why each is a good idea.
 Also, discuss one or more ideas that have been proposed as solutions that, in your view, are ineffective or harmful.

 (2) Pose and solve one or more numerical thermodynamics/exergy problems of interest to you, based on (some of) the following sources.
 Summarize in words what you learned from working through the problem(s).

 (2) The Speth article questions the value of economic growth.
 What are the arguments that economic growth can be destructive?
 How would you expect engineering practice to be different in a world that did not see economic growth as the main goal of society?
 See also Chapter 17 of Allwood and Cullen.